ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 ### Changes from last tournament

 1. Qualifier stage added, for determining captain role, result will be used in Drafting phase.
-2. There will be some players been eliminated in qualifier and drafing phase.
+2. There will be some players been eliminated in qualifier and Drafting phase.
 3. Regular stage have 4 rounds, used to be 3. only teams with 2-1 or 1-2 record will participate round 4.
 4. Player can't be banned in a match until he has finished a game in this match.
-5. Pick beatmaps and ban players should be sent at a single message, if a team continue be slow at banning, referees have rights to **ignore this ban**.
+5. Picking beatmaps and banning players should be sent at a single message, if a team continues to be slow at banning, referees have rights to **ignore this ban**.
 6. "Total matches score difference" added as a last resort for ranking in regular stage.
+7. Mappool size increased by 2 maps.

 The following rules are changed to consistent with rules on `MWC 4k 2022` :

-7. Failed Player's score still get added to the team score.
+8. Failed Player's score still get added to the team score.
-8. Allowed Team to rematch if any team member disconnected on early of the beatmaps.
+9. Allowed Team to rematch if any team member disconnected on early of the beatmaps.
-9. Referees have rights to lower or higher timer settings.
+10. Referees have rights to lower or higher timer settings.
-10. Called tactical timeout on Tie-breaker need both teams' captains agreement.
+11. Calling tactical timeout on Tie-breaker need both teams' captains agreement.
-11. NoFail mod could be choose in FreeMod bracket.
+12. NoFail mod could be choose in FreeMod bracket.

 ### Tournament rules